Sample Schedule

 Photography and Recording

+AAI is committed to the respectful sharing of scientific research and data.
+Attendees/participants are strictly prohibited from photographing and recording (audio or video) course lectures or presentations.
+Violators will be required to delete photographs and/or recordings and, at the sole discretion of AAI, may be removed from the event.
 AAI will arrange for official photographs and recordings to be taken at the AAI Courses.
-By registering for this meeting, you agree to allow AAI to use your photo in AAI publications, including on the AAI website.
+By registering for this course, attendees/participants agree to allow AAI to use their photo in AAI publications, including on the AAI website.

 AAI Public Health and Safety Policy